tjarkvandemerwe/tidyprompt/README.md

 match a specific output format).
 While the latter may be more efficient, it tends to be more specific to LLM providers, certain models, and API structures.
 With ‘text-based’ processing, ‘tidyprompt’ aims to be more general and suitable for a wider range of LLM providers and models.
-Nonetheless, ‘tidyprompt’ may also include support for ‘native’ processing in the future.
+For key functions, ‘tidyprompt’ may support native processing; currently, `answer_as_json()` offers support for the respective native options of the Ollama and OpenAI API (including supplying JSON schemas).